-- Fosters efficiency and collaboration across the Institute by providing a common set of services, data and tools
+- Fosters efficiency and collaboration across the Institute by providing a common set of services, data, and tools.

-- Many aspects are customizable
+- Many customizable aspects.

-Note: OpenAFS for Windows is not supported by IS&T.
+- OpenAFS is optional on machines within the domain.
+However, OpenAFS for Windows is not supported by IS&T.

-- DFS Roaming profile that is maintained and accessible
+- DFS Roaming profile that is maintained and accessible.

-- Extensions to standard Windows Group Policy settings unique to MIT
+- Extensions to standard Windows Group Policy settings unique to MIT.

-- Periodic self-maintenance scripting and behavior (overrideable and partially customizeable)
+- Periodic self-maintenance scripting and behavior.

-- Extensive scripting
+- Extensive scripting.

-- Central logging of system, application, and security events to a secure central log server, allowing for troubleshooting and back-tracking in case of total system failure
+- Central logging of system, application, and security events to a secure central log server, allowing for troubleshooting and backtracking in case of total system failure.

-- Integrated problem/bug reporting system
+- Integrated problem/bug reporting system.

-- Learn more
+- Learn more.

-If you are running your own DLC-owned and operated windows server:
+If you are running your own DLC-owned and operated Windows server: